 SMC Pentax 55mm f/1.8 & f/2

 These are definitely the two lenses with the biggest bang for the least amount of bucks in the whole line of K lenses.
 The f/1.8 was introduced with the K-bodies in 1975 as the kit lens and the f/2 version was introduced as the lower-cost K1000's kit lens in 1976.
 Both were discontinued in 1977.
 They share the same 6-elements in 5-groups design, except for a field stop that was used to restrict the aperture on the latter to f/2.
 The 55/1.8 & 2 again have a long history at Pentax starting in 1958 with minor changes to the design over the years (e.g. a radioactive element was introduced in 1965 and then discontinued with the K-version).
 Resolution-wise they give up nothing to the highly coveted 50/1.4, particularly from f/4 on.
 They were succeeded by the M-series 50/1.7 and 50/2.
 The 1.7 offers excellent performance, a smidgen better wide open but giving that back at f/8-11.
-The M-50/2 is a small drop in image and build quality from the 55/2.
+The M-50/2 is a bit more of a drop in image and build quality from the 55/2 (it dropped to a 5-element construction, but is still very decent).
 If you have an APS-C sensor the 55s give just that little extra reach for portraits.
 The K-lenses take 52mm filters instead of the 49mm size used for both Takumars and M-series.
-Weight is 220 grams (under 8 oz.).
+Weight is 220 grams (under 8 oz).
 You can most often find the 55/2 on an early K1000 (nice package!) and the 55/1.8 on the higher-end K-bodies or separately.
 Prices for a bare lens generally run from $40 - 60 USD for a copy in good to excellent condition.
 A lens every Pentaxian should have.

 SMC Pentax 105mm f/2.8